-Jugando por la Libertad, meaning Playing for Freedom is an award winning capoeira project, empowering children and youth affected by extreme violence, poverty and forced displacement in the neighborhoods of Ciudad Bolivar and Cazuca in Colombia's capital of Bogota.
+Jugando por la Libertad, meaning Playing for Freedom, is an award-winning capoeira program aimed at providing psychosocial support to children and youth affected by extreme poverty, violence and forced displacement in Colombia, using Capoeira as a tool.

 Marginalized children and youths

 Like in many “red zones” like this throughout Colombia, one of the most vulnerable groups among the population is the one of marginalized children and youths, not only are lacking education opportunities and in some cases even basic nutrition, but also being at risk for drug abuse, becoming victims of different forms of violence or getting involved in gang activities.

 Marginalized youth, particularly in conflict-ridden places like this, face unique economic and social obstacles; flawed or interrupted education, language barriers, a lack of skills for employment, and often discrimination and exclusionary social environments.
 These factors put these young people at a serious disadvantage in terms of their individual and collective development.